redinger/experiment/NOTES.md

    x Journaling and Comment Creation x Tracking charts (basic)
-   - Dashboard
+   - Dashboard placeholder
+   - Run Trial from Experiment view
+   - Trial View needs treatment description
+     - I want to click on tracking to change data
+     - If click on calendar, show me data points for the day
+   - NO IE popup on login
+   - Social components
+   - Journal view disappears on redraw
    - Simple object views
-   - Run Trial from Experiment view
    - Object creation screens
    - Trial schedule and view
      - Handle schedule and reminders